SSC-HoCgroup/miniproject-devlog/README.md

 #### Project Description

 For this project, we will create a new Ruby on Rails (or "RoR") application from scratch.
-We will build a Developer Blog, which you can use locally (on your computer only), or put online later for the whole Internet to see.
+We will build a Developer Blog, which you can use on your computer (stored "locally"), or put online later for the whole Internet to see (stored "remotely").
 This Blog should serve as a record for what you're learning as you learn it.
 Use it to store notes and other helpful resources for your reference later on.

 #### Requirements